Rupert J. Myers is a Lecturer in Sustainable Materials Engineering and leader of the Myers Group at Imperial College London.

 Outstanding prospective PhD students and postdocs that are passionate about sustainability, science/engineering, and materials are encouraged to get in touch by email with their CV attached.
-Multiple PhD projects are currently available in the Myers Group.
+Multiple PhD projects are currently available in the Myers Group, on topics such as:

 Myers RJ, Reck BK, Graedel TE, 2019, YSTAFDB, a unified database of material stocks and flows for sustainability science, Scientific Data, Vol:6, ISSN:2052-4463

 et al., 2019, Machine learning for sustainable structures: a call for data, Structures, Vol:19, ISSN:2352-0124, Pages:1-4

 et al., 2019, Unified Materials Information System (UMIS): An integrated material stocks and flows data structure, Journal of Industrial Ecology, Vol:23, ISSN:1088-1980, Pages:222-240

 et al., 2019, The chemistry and structure of calcium (alumino) silicate hydrate: A study by XANES, ptychographic imaging, and wide- and small-angle scattering, Cement and Concrete Research, Vol:115, ISSN:0008-8846, Pages:367-378